El Santo: Film career

-Santo eventually wound up appearing in 53 lucha libre films in all (two of which were just cameo appearances).
-The style of the movies was essentially the same throughout the series, with Santo as a superhero fighting supernatural creatures, evil scientists, various criminals/ secret agents and so on.
+Santo eventually wound up appearing in 53 luchador films in all (two of which were just cameo appearances).
+Because the films were produced quickly and cheaply, they relied on recycled plot structures and stereotypical characterization.
+The style of the movies was essentially the same throughout the series, with Santo as a superhero fighting supernatural creatures, evil scientists, various criminals, secret agents and so on.
 The tones were reminiscent of U.S. B-movies and TV shows, perhaps most similar to the old Republic Pictures serials of the 1940s.
-Many of the later films depicted Santo in simulated sex scenes during which he continued to wear the mask.
+In Mexican cinemas, audience participation with the films was common.

-His best-known movie outside of Mexico is also considered one of his best, 1962's Santo vs. las Mujeres Vampiro (Santo vs. the Vampire Women), which was also featured in an episode of Mystery Science Theater 3000.
+His best-known movie outside of Mexico is also considered one of his best, 1962's Santo contra las mujeres vampiro ("Santo vs. The Vampire Women"), which was also featured in an episode of Mystery Science Theater 3000.
 In this movie, the production values were better, and there was an attempt at creating more of a mythos and background for Santo, as the last of a long line of superheroes.
 It was an enormous success at the box office.
 Only four of the 53 Santo films were ever dubbed into English, the other 48 being only available in Spanish.
 The English-dubbed Mexican films of that time period were imported to the United States through the efforts of K. Gordon Murray who changed the name of Santo to "Samson" for some of his releases.
 Most of Murray's imported Mexi-films went directly to late-night American TV.
-Santo's most financially successful film was The Mummies of Guanajuato (1970), which co-starred Blue Demon and Mil Mascaras.
+Santo's most financially successful film was The Mummies of Guanajuato (1970), which co-starred Blue Demon and Mil Máscaras.

-The Santo film series inspired the production of similar series of movies starring other well-known luchadores such as Blue Demon, Mil Mascaras, Superzan, and the Wrestling Women (aka Las Luchadoras), among others.
-Santo even co-starred with Blue Demon and Mil Mascaras in several of his movies.
-When Blue Demon invited Santo to co-star with him and Mil Mascaras in the "Champions of Justice" movie trilogy, however, Santo was too busy making other films to participate.
+The Santo film series inspired the production of similar series of movies starring other well-known luchadores such as Blue Demon, Mil Mascaras, Superzan, and the Wrestling Women (a.k.a.
+Las Luchadoras), among others.
+Santo even co-starred with Blue Demon and Máscaras in several of his movies.
+Blue Demon invited Santo to co-star with him and Máscaras in Los Campeones Justicieros ("The Champions of Justice"), however, Santo was too busy making other films to participate.

 By 1977, the masked wrestler film craze had practically died off, but Santo continued to appear in more films over the next few years.
 His last film was Fury of the Karate Experts, shot in Florida in 1982, the same year he retired from the ring.

-Seventeen years after Santo's death, his real-life son played the lead role in a brand new Santo movie called Infraterrestre (2001), which co-starred Mexican wrestler Blue Panther.
+Seventeen years after Santo's death, his real-life son played the lead role in a brand new Santo movie called Infraterrestre ("Inner Earth"), which co-starred Mexican wrestler Blue Panther.